 Writing

-The purpose for writing at Eastfield
+The purpose for teaching writing

 Our English curriculum is organised around our main topics or learning in each year group.
 Texts are carefully chosen to provide the progression in challenge, length and technical skills over each academic year and build well on prior learning.
 The purpose for writing varies depending on the age and stage of the children, the skills being taught and the particular needs of the cohort.